Restoration of temporary resident status

 Ninety-day period

-• a period of authorized stay includes periods of status imposed by operation of law (maintained status) under subsection R183(5)
+• A period of authorized stay includes extensions provided for by operation of law (maintained status) under subsection R183(5).

-• if an application is rejected under section R12 as incomplete, there is no extension of the period of authorized stay (maintained status)
+• If an application is rejected under section R12 as incomplete, there is no extension of the period of authorized stay (maintained status) and the 90-day period to apply for restoration starts when the foreign national’s initial period of authorized stay ends.

-• If an application for an extension of temporary resident status under section R181 is refused, the foreign national has 90 days from the date of the refusal notice to apply for restoration, if otherwise eligible.
+• If an application for an extension of temporary resident status under section R181 is refused and the foreign national’s status has expired, the foreign national has 90 days from the date on which their temporary resident status ends including any period of maintained status to apply for restoration, if otherwise eligible.
+The applicant’s temporary resident status ends when their application for an extension is refused.

-• If an application for an extension is received after the temporary resident status is lost, the case processing centre should refuse the application and respond with a warning notice to the applicant that they are eligible to apply for restoration.
+• If an application for an extension is received after the temporary resident status has ended, the case processing centre should refuse the application.

 Continuation of work or study

-Foreign nationals applying for restoration have lost their status and authority to work or study.
-They may not continue to work or attend school until their status and authorization have been restored and a new work or study permit has been issued.
+Foreign nationals applying for restoration who have lost their status and authority to work or study may not continue to work or attend school until their restoration application has been approved and, where applicable, their new work or study permit has been issued.

 Leaving Canada